 - 1. Locally, within a removable USB memory stick - 2.
 Locally, within an internal SD flash card - 3.
 At the connected computer.
-As the personal computer pulls in the real-time data from the Bloodhound equipment, via an EIA-232 (formerly RS-232) or from the USB connection, it is stored locally on the hard drive within a Microsoft Database structure (Microsoft Access software is not required) - 4.
-If the wireless 3G service is active or the Ethernet connection is live, the data is also transmitted over the Internet to iBall Instrument's Data Server Center for storage and Internet display to you or your customers.
+As the personal computer pulls in the real-time data from the Bloodhound equipment, via an EIA-232 (formerly RS-232), or from the USB connection, it is stored locally on the hard drive in a Microsoft Access relational database format using the Gas Charting software (Microsoft Access is not required). - 4.
+If the cellular wireless modem service is active or the Ethernet connection is active, the data is also transmitted over the Internet to iBall Instrument's Data Server Center (iballremote.com) for storage and Internet display to you or your customers.